Page’s 5: Mother’s Day Gifts That Mom WON’T Be Expecting | 107.5 Kool FM

 Cooking/Dancing/Painting/Pottery Classes.
 Not all together of course.
 Find some kind of skill you think Mom would love to take a class for, and buy her lessons!

 And finally, and probably most importantly, Time.
 As you get older all Mom really wants is just to spend time with you.
 So plan an afternoon, a dinner date, make her breakfast in bed, anything that the two of you can do together to make memories.
-(I wrote this up for my Mom explaining what our day was going to look like.
-FYI, the “come June” part is when my parents are moving up to Barrie.)
+(I wrote this up for my Mom last year explaining what our day was going to look like.
+FYI, the “come June” part was when my parents were moving up to Barrie.)